dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

-This contract propsoal is the planned missing part of [the generic design](README.md).
+This contract proposal is a part of [the generic design](README.md).
+It can also be used with other generic type and function declartion proposals.

 This proposal suggests using some familar expressions used in daily Go programming to constraint generic (type and const, etc) parameters.